AnneDupin/AnneDupin/README.md

 **ABOUT ME**
 - 🎙 Producer of **SONORE** an **Itw Music Podcast** at https://podcasts.apple.com/us/podcast/sonore/id1484332756
 - 🍝 Little Chef
-- 💻 Writting a scenario / book project
+- 💻 Writing a scenario / book project
 - 🥰 Enthusiastic about movies, *a lot of movies*, web design, feminism and coding tutorials

 **SKILLS**